About the Workshop

 Accommodation will be provided to all Schmidt Fellows at the Chelsea Hotel in downtown Toronto from November 2 to 6, 2025.
 Accommodation may be provided to other attendees depending on availability but is not guaranteed.
 The organizers will reach out about accommodation arrangements after the selected participants confirm their attendance.

-For participants whose accommodation is being covered and who are also planning to attend the Foundation Models for Science workshop at the Vector Institute, there will be an option to extend your stay until November 8th at a discounted rate, but at the participants' own expense.
+For participants whose accommodation is being covered and who are also planning to attend the Foundation Models for Science workshop at the Vector Institute, there will be an option to extend your stay at a discounted rate, but at the participants' own expense.
 Please contact the organizers for more information about extended stay arrangements once the selection results are announced by the Vector Institute.

 Travel to Toronto